Director for Library Services

 The university’s library is located at the heart of the VCSU campus, between McFarland Hall and the Student Center.
 While many of the library resources are online and accessible 24 hours a day, other resources and services such as print items, access to printers and other equipment, and in-person reference assistance are available when the library building is open.
-The library offers building-wide wireless access to the Internet, a student lounge and meeting areas, a classroom on second floor as well as several quiet and small-group study rooms, a silent study area, a Makerspace, and classroom spaces.
+The library offers building-wide WiFi, meeting areas and small-group study rooms, a silent study area, a Makerspace, and classroom spaces.
 Group Study Rooms can be reserved online from the library website.